 Variable Sized Bedrooms

-The master bedroom still takes precedence when it comes to square footage, especially if it has a suite and extras such as his-and-her walk-in closets.
+The primary bedroom still takes precedence when it comes to square footage, especially if it has a suite and extras such as his-and-her walk-in closets.
 Plenty of couples utilize their bedrooms as getaways, featuring everything from a TV nook with lounge furniture to a well-supplied office niche with a Keurig handy for late-night work.
-Consequently, if you’re considering building a new home, you’ll be in good company if you bump out your master bedroom a bit to give yourself extra space to rest, recharge, and relax.
+Consequently, if you’re considering building a new home, you’ll be in good company if you bump out your primary bedroom a bit to give yourself extra space to rest, recharge, and relax.

 At the same time, additional bedrooms may be about the same size as you remember from your youth.
 Why?
 In general, they don’t have to be huge to have an impact.
 Also, if you have 400 square feet, you might want to create four 10-foot by 10-foot rooms rather than three 10-foot by 13-foot rooms.
-Doing the former allows you to say that your home has a master bedroom and four additional bedrooms; doing the later gives you one fewer bedroom.
+Doing the former allows you to say that your home has a primary bedroom and four additional bedrooms; doing the later gives you one fewer bedroom.
 From a resale standpoint, more utility spaces could appeal to modern buyers who want at-home office spaces.

 Expanding the Basement